-The stone tools discovered by the anthropologists Leakey in the Olduvai Gorge told us a lot about human evolution.
+The stone tools discovered by Leakey anthropologists in the Olduvai Gorge told us a lot about human evolution.
 They also gave the name to the very first stone-working culture that appeared on Earth.
 The Oldowan culture includes not only the tools found in Olduvai but also similar finds in other African countries (Kenya, Ethiopia) and even in other parts of the world (the Caucasus, Crimea, Eastern Europe).

-The simplest variant is a stone broken in half.
+The simplest variant of a tool is a stone broken in half.
 It has a sharp edge, which means that it can be used to cut meat.
-It was Homo habilis, i.e., the species of the “handy human” which separated itself from the australopithecines and other primates and were the first to adapt to making such simple tools.
-It is the ability to make tools that is one of the most important features that allow us to distinguish humans from other animals that used only their own bodies: claws and fangs.
+It was Homo habilis, i.e., the species of the “handy human” which separated itself from the australopithecines and other primates and was the first to learn how to make such simple tools.
+The ability to create tools is one of the most important features that allow us to distinguish humans from other animals that used only their “natural tools”: claws and fangs.

 What the Stone Tools Have to “Tell”

 Figuring out the types of the first tools of the early people is not as interesting as trying to understand what they mean.
 Why did anthropologists get so excited when they found artificially produced stone fragments in the Olduvai Gorge?
 Why did geologists spend years researching the Olduvai, analyzing everything under our feet dozens of meters deep?
 For example, American geologist Richard Hay devoted 12 years to field research in the Olduvai Gorge alone.
 The efforts of scientists were aimed at finding answers to the main questions we humans have about ourselves.

 Bone fragments from ancient extinct primates: teeth, jaw fragments, and fragmentary skulls, answer the question of how humans were separated from all other animals.
 Unnaturally chipped rocks answer the question of why this occurred.